You know that feeling when you’ve built the “perfect” LinkedIn audience, but the results still fall flat?

 It’s not that LinkedIn’s targeting doesn’t work; it’s just that you aren’t steering it, it’s steering you.

-But if you only use the native audience targeting, you’ll get what most others get: expensive reach, diluted relevance and inefficient ad spend.
+When you only rely on native targeting, you’ll get what everyone else gets: expensive reach, diluted relevance, and wasted ad spend.

 We learnt this first-hand at farsiight.